-Often clients first become aware of an impending engagement when they receive a memo that the auditor will contact them to schedule an opening meeting.
-This introduction to the engagement may leave a client wondering "Why me?" or "What did I do wrong?".
-These questions are often followed by confusion about the engagement process or how to prepare for the review.
+Often clients are surprised when they receive notice that the auditor would like to schedule a meeting to discuss an engagement.
+This introduction to the engagement may leave a client wondering, “Why me?” or “What did I do wrong?”
+Clients may not understand the engagement process or how to prepare for the review.
 Some clients may even be confused as to what an internal auditor does and the role internal audit plays in the organization.

-To help the engagement process be successful it is important that the client understand their role in the review and is familiar with the internal audit function at the UNC System Office.
-We hope the following helps.
+To ensure that the engagement process leads to success, it is important that clients understand their role in the review and are familiar with the internal audit function at the UNC System Office.

-The UNC System Office is required by NCGS §143-746 to maintain an internal audit function.
-In accordance with the Internal Audit Charter, internal audit operates as an independent appraisal function and reports functionally to the Committee on Audit, Risk Management, and Compliance of the Board of Governors and administratively to the UNC President (or his designee).
-At the UNC System Office, the internal audit function resides within Governance, Legal and Risk.
+NCGS §143-746 requires the UNC System Office to maintain an internal audit function.
+In accordance with the Internal Audit Charter, internal audit operates as an independent appraisal function and reports functionally to the Committee on Audit, Risk Management, and Compliance of the Board of Governors and administratively to the UNC president (or his designee).
+At the UNC System Office, the internal audit function resides under the Chief Operating Officer.

-The primary purpose of internal audit is to function as a service unit that assists all levels of management in the effective discharge of their responsibilities.
-This can be done by consulting and performing independent audits, reviews, and investigations.
-The office seeks to provide reasonable assurance to management that effective stewardship is maintained over the organization's resources.
+Internal audit functions primarily as a service unit that assists all levels of management in the effective discharge of their responsibilities.
+This can be done though consulting/advisory service or performing independent audits, reviews, and investigations.
+The office seeks to provide reasonable assurance to management that effective stewardship is maintained over the organization’s resources.
 Internal audit also serves as a liaison between management and external auditors.